-Northland Power Solar Project Burk's Falls West L.P. (hereinafter referred to as "Northland") is proposing to develop a 10-megawatt (MW) (AC) solar photovoltaic project titled Burk's Falls West Solar Project (hereinafter referred to as the "Project").
+Northland Power Inc. on behalf of Northland Power Solar Burk's Falls West L.P. (hereinafter referred to as "Northland") is proposing to develop an up to 10-megawatt (MW) solar photovoltaic project titled Burk's Falls West Solar Project (hereinafter referred to as the "Project").
 The Project will be located on approximately 40 hectares (ha) of land, located south of Highway 520 at the border of Armour and Ryerson Townships, in the single tier municipality of Armour Township.

 The proposed Project will use solar photovoltaic technology to generate electricity.
-The solar modules will be mounted on fixed steel supports and arranged in the form of 7 arrays, each of 1.6 MW (DC).
-Electricity generated by solar photovoltaic modules from each array will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage to 44 kV in order to connect to the nearby distribution line.
-The interconnection point will be to the existing distribution line which runs along the western boundary of the Project location.
+The solar modules will be mounted on fixed steel supports and arranged in the form of seven "power blocks", each of 1.6 MW.
+Electricity generated by solar photovoltaic modules from each "power block" will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage to 44 kV in order to connect to the nearby distribution line.

-Construction of the Project will commence once the REA has been obtained and a power purchase agreement is finalized with the Ontario Power Authority.
-The construction period is estimated to be approximately 6 months in duration, with Project commissioning anticipated near the end of 2012.
+The construction period is estimated to be approximately 6 months in duration, with Project commissioning anticipated in 2013."